epfl-ada/ada-2022-project-toestewbrr/README.md

 - Cluster the above character information using BERT transformer, then dimensionality reduction through UMAP and then use a clustering algorithm to agglomerate personality types, which we will visualize in a 2D interactive graph.

-#### 3.3.
+1. Get characters in a couple using CoreNLP per:spouse
+2. For each character in a couple, get associated list of descriptive words (like adjectives, actions or attributes)
+3. For each character description, map it to a 100-dimensional embedding using BERT or NLTK, then do principal component analysis to map back to 2- or 3-dimensional space and visualize the clusters

 Gender differences

-[To delete] Question 3.
-Are there recurrent personality types among lovers for each gender?

 - From the couples and their character personalities from 3.1. and 3.2., we will explore how personalities differ across genders.
 - Most common personality types for each gender.

-#### 2.4.
-Evolution in time

-[To delete] Question 4.
+    Which type of personalities are coupled together?

     Has the cinematic couple evolved over time?

 Dividing all movies by decade, we will look at the most common personality types among couples and how it evolves through time.